crazoter/steno-layman/README.md

 2. Words are typed by pressing multiple buttons at once (this is called chording), or chaining these chords together for more complicated words.
 This means less time waiting for characters to be typed.
 3. There are *a lot* of shorthand, which allow common words to be quickly typed using a chord or two.

-These improvements result in a much higher typing speed, but also create a very high barrier to entry for stenography.
+These factors result in a much higher typing speed, but also create a very high barrier to entry for stenography.

 ## Borrowing ideas from stenography to make typing on QWERTY faster